-- a) Career development (e.g. having international leadership status); - b) Committee membership For peer review committees, specify the year(s), topic(s) and funding organization For thesis examination committees, indicate the author, title of thesis and university; - c) Participation in management bodies (e.g. deanship, research management, granting agencies, etc.); - d) Consulting and contract activities; - e) Research development; - f) Technology transfer (list the type of activity and target audience); - g) Involvement in public, private, or non-profit sector activities; - h) Participation in various government or private forums related to research or research-creation (specify the name of forum, commission or committee); - i) Presentations as public or guest speaker (include poster presentations in section 1.2.4); - i) Editorships (specify your role: editor-in-chief, member of the editorial team); - k) Evaluation of articles for scientific, literary or artistic journals (list the title of the journal and the number of articles evaluated); - 1) Participation in the organization of international conferences, seminars, symposia, etc.; - m) Conferences and professional development sessions for different audiences (list the type of activity and target audience); - n) Knowledge transfer and dissemination activities (list the type of activity and target audience); - o) Experience in industry or other non-academic environments.
+- a) Career development (e.g. evidence of international leadership status); - b) Committee membership For peer review committees, specify the year(s), topic(s) and funding organization For thesis examination committees, indicate the author, title of thesis and university; - c) Participation in management bodies (deanship, research management, granting agencies, etc.); - d) Consulting and contract activities; - e) Research development; - f) Technology transfer (list the type of activity and target audience); - g) Involvement in public, private, or non-profit sector activities; - h) Participation in various government or private forums related to research or research-creation (specify name of forum, commission or committee); - i) Presentations as public or guest speaker (do not include poster presentations); - j) Editorships (specify your role: editor-in-chief, member of the editorial team); - k) Evaluation of articles for scientific, literary or artistic journals (list the title of the journal and the number of articles evaluated); - 1) Participation in the organization of international conferences, seminars, symposia, etc.; - m) Conferences and professional development sessions for different audiences (list the type of activity and target audience); - n) Knowledge transfer and dissemination activities (list the type of activity and target audience); - o) Experience in industrial or other non-academic environments.